EB-5 Delays, Denials & Investments

 - Investigations / “Books & Records” Search.
 Investors are entitled – and in many instances legally encouraged – to formally investigate the nature of their financial investment, and the status of the EB-5 project at the heart of their investment, before taking further action.
 Because EB-5 investments are typically ownership interests in a partnership or a limited liability company, an individual needs to be familiar with the formation documents associated with these entities, and the various state laws pursuant to which these entities are created.
 While most EB-5 investment entities are created under Delaware’s corporate or partnership statutes, that is not always the case.
 Sometimes, the entities are created under the state law in which the EB-5 project is based.
 However, most state corporate laws permit investors to request information about their investment and the “books and records” of the company they invested in.
 The information requested – if done properly, completely and thoughtfully – can be critical in understanding what, if anything, is wrong with the company or its management.
 Sometimes, simply asking for this information can indicate an investor’s sophistication and resolve.
 This can help facilitate a quick resolution.
 If the company resists in providing this information, sometimes a lawsuit is required which is only successful if the initial demand was properly made.

 - Pre-Filing Settlement Discussions.
 Many individuals and companies prefer to address problems quietly, amicably and without costly litigation.
 As a result, contacting the EB-5 sponsors or project managers about a problematic EB-5 investment and proposing a solution, can often lead to constructive results.
-This requires an understanding of the immigration law at the heart of the investment, the securities at issue, as well as the right of the parties.
+This requires an understanding of the immigration law at the heart of the investment, the securities at issue, as well as the legal rights of the parties.
 With this knowledge, skillful negotiators can sometimes obtain the desired result – whether it’s an early withdrawal of funds or the full return of an investment following an I-829 approval.
 Before filing a lawsuit, a pre-filing discussion can be very fruitful.

 - Litigation / Class Actions.
 Where the facts support doing so, and a private resolution is not possible, suing the EB-5 sponsors is often the only solution to an EB-5 investment problem.
 But when, where and how that occurs can vary greatly.
 While most litigation involves a single party seeking relief from another party in state court, the complex nature of these cases, the parties involved, the intersection of immigration, corporate and securities laws, means that there are numerous options to consider with varying pros and cons.
-Among others, litigants needs to consider when to file a lawsuit, whether to file in state or federal court and what exactly to complaint about (and not complaint about).
+Among others, litigants need to consider when to file a lawsuit, whether to file in state or federal court, and what exactly to complaint about (and not complaint about).
 And because EB-5 investments are almost always made by numerous similarly situated investors who purchase nearly identical investment interests, these types of lawsuits are frequently appropriate for class action treatment, which can greatly enhance their effectiveness.
 Attorneys well-versed in these various intersecting areas are best suited to properly handle these types of cases.

 * * *